kshutkin/rollup-extras/plugin-serve/README.md

 Optional, `number`, default: `8080`.

-Port to use for server.
+Port to use for the server.

 ### host

 Optional, `string`.

-Host to use, by default it does not provide host to createServer and lets nodejs decide.
+Host to use, by default, does not provide a host to createServer and lets nodejs decide.

 ### useKoaLogger

 Optional, `boolean`, default: `true`.

-If plugin should use koa-logger middleware.
+If the plugin should use koa-logger middleware.

 ### koaStaticOptions